-A Five-Decade-Long Friendship That Began With A Phone Call
+A 5-Decade-Long Friendship That Began With A Phone Call

 In 1971, newly assigned to cover the Supreme Court, I was reading a brief in what would ultimately be the landmark case of Reed v.
 Reed.
-It argued that the Fourteenth Amendment equal protection clause applied to women.
+It argued that the 14th Amendment's equal protection clause applied to women.
 I didn't understand some of the brief, so I flipped to the front to see who the author was, and I placed a call to Rutgers law professor Ruth Bader Ginsburg.

-By the time I hung up an hour later, I was so full of information that I was like a goose whose innards were ready for fois-gras.
+By the time I hung up an hour later, I was so full of information that I was like a goose whose innards were ready for foie gras.
 I soon began calling professor Ginsburg regularly, and eventually I met her in person at a conference in New York.
 We never did agree what the subject of that conference was, but take my word for it, it was boring.
-So boring that we...well, we went shopping.
+So boring that we ... well, we went shopping.

-We would become professional friends, and later, close friends after she moved to Washington to serve on the federal appeals court here and later, on the U.S. Supreme Court.
+We would become professional friends and later, close friends after she moved to Washington to serve on the federal appeals court here and later, on the U.S. Supreme Court.

 Some of the stories that follow have little to do with her brilliance, hard work, or devotion to the law, or even her pioneering role as the architect of the legal fight for women's rights in this country.
-Rather, they are examples of her extraordinary character, decency, and commitment to friends, colleagues, law clerks — just about everyone whose lives she touched.
+Rather, they are examples of her extraordinary character, decency and commitment to friends, colleagues, law clerks — just about everyone whose lives she touched.
 I was lucky enough to be one of those people.

 She was still on the D.C.
 Circuit in 1988 when the Cosmos Club, after years of effort from many of its male members, finally voted to admit women.
 Against my better judgment, I agreed to be proposed as one of the first female members.
 But, as it turned out, I was blackballed.
 While I was happy not to have to pay the significant fees associated with membership, the truth is that I was really hurt, and I must have told Ruth about it.